-2. Why is epilepsy a challenge for doctors and scientists?
+1. Why is epilepsy a challenge for doctors and scientists?

 They don't fully understand what causes epilepsy or how to cure it.
-There are treatments, but medicines only work in about two out of every three people who have epilepsy.
-Surgery has risks and is not always successful.
+There are treatments, including anti-seizure drugs and surgery.
+However, medicines only work in about two out of every three people who have epilepsy.
+Surgery has risks and is also not guaranteed to be successful.

-- 3. How does the brain get the energy it needs?
+2. How does the brain get energy?

-To keep up with its high energy demand,

-brain cells are nourished by a large network

-of capillaries.
-These capillaries bring blood,

-packed with oxygen and nutrients, to brain
+To keep up with their high energy demand, brain cells are nourished by a large network of capillaries.
+These capillaries bring blood, packed with oxygen and nutrients, to brain cells.

-cells.

-- 4. What is the blood-brain barrier?
+3. What is the blood-brain barrier?